 The application will be assessed to determine it meets the eligibility criteria outlined in section 1.5.
-If it does, assessment of the concept note will be undertaken based on the four assessment areas (with an additional section on responding in the COVID-19 context also taken into account):
+If it does, assessment of the concept note will be undertaken based on the four assessment areas :

 - 1. The relevance and effectiveness of the strategic investment Applicant needs to demonstrate that the Concept is based on sound knowledge of the context and inclusive of approaches which will reach vulnerable and/or marginalised people and groups. - 2.
-The local investment Proposed activities must be based on genuine partnership with local CSO partners who can demonstrate a connection to communities and can represent community needs and voices, utilising a strengths-based approach.
+The local investment Proposed activities must be based on genuine partnership with local CSO partners who can demonstrate connectedness and representativeness of community needs and voices, utilising a strengths-based approach.
 Manaaki applicants must also demonstrate how their activities will strengthen local civil society in order to build long-term resilience.